If you want to run for Mayor, then this article is for you.

 All of that can be pretty overwhelming for a first-timer.
 Here are 10 steps to simplify the process for you.

 Make sure you are eligible to run for mayor of a city

-There are different eligibility criteria depending on the city you want to run in, when it comes to age, required education, and work experience.
+There are different eligibility criteria depending on the city you want to run in when it comes to age, required education, and work experience.

 Cities with a population exceeding 200,000 people, require mayoral candidates to be registered voters in the city they are running in and be at least 18 years of age (As of 2016).